tinted-theming/home/builder.md

 These files have the following structure:

     default:
-        extension: .file-extension
-        output: output-directory-name
+      supported-systems: [base16]
+      filename: "output-directory-name/{{ scheme-system }}-{{ scheme-slug }}.file-extension"

     additional:
-        extension: .file-extension
+      extension: .another-extension
       output: output-directory-name

-This example specifies that a Builder is to parse two template files: `templates/default.mustache` and `templates/additional.mustache`. `extension` defines the extension of the file that will be produced by a Builder, e.g. `base16-default-dark.file-extension`, and `output` defines the output directory that will be created within the template repository's root directory where the processed templates will be created, e.g. `output-directory-name/base16-default-dark.file-extension`.
+This example specifies that a Builder is to parse two template files: `templates/default.mustache` and `templates/additional.mustache`.

+`supported-systems` is a list containing all scheme systems this template will work with.
+This defaults to an array containing only `base16`.

+`filename` defines a mustache template which returns a filename relative to the template repository's root directory.
+All the [template variables](#template-variables) listed below are available.
+Builders MUST error if multiple files will be written with the same name.

+`extension` and `output` are legacy options and SHOULD NOT be used by templates.
+If `filename` is not specified, the output filename will be `{{ output }}/{{ scheme-system }}-{{ scheme-slug }}.{{ extension }}`, relative to the template repository's root directory.

+As an example, the above config will output the following files for the `base16` `default-dark` color scheme:

+- `output-directory-name/base16-default-dark.file-extension`, built from `default.mustache`.
+- `output-directory-name/base16-default-dark.another-extension`, built from `additional.mustache`.

 </details>